-- III.
-In order for someone to be the representative for a region, they cannot be a coach of a Tier 1 team in that region. - IV.
-The official ASAA Football Rankings Guidelines will be posted on the ASAA website by June 15 each year.
-These will include timelines for score submissions, ranking submissions, ranking postings and appeals. - V. All Tier 1 schools shall submit their game results through the ASAA website right through to the completion of league championships to provide a complete and up-to-date season record for use in the ranking process. - VI.
-Rankings will be determined on submitted game results only.
-Teams are required to submit at least 3 games in order to be ranked. - VII.
-There will be 2 ranking periods.
-Based on the results submitted, each ranking committee member will determine a provincial top 10.
-The timelines for submitting these rankings via the ASAA website must be adhered to and will be posted on the ASAA website by June 15. - VIII.
-For each ranking period, the Chair shall review the ranking committee selections and award points to the teams according to their ranking (#1 10 points, #2 9 points, etc).
-The Chair shall then total the points into a single listing and rank the teams from highest to lowest according to their total points for that ranking period. - IX.
-In the event of a tie, the Chairperson shall apply the following: - a.
-Outcomes of any games between the tied teams. - b.
-Outcome of any games against common ranked opponents. - c.
-Outcome of any games against common unranked opponents. - d.
-Previous ranking of both teams. - e.
-Chair's decision based on the information provided. - The final rankings shall be posted on the ASAA website.
-Only the top 10 mentions are released.
-Individual ranking committee member selections are not provided. - XI.
-Schools wishing to appeal the rankings will be able to in accordance with the timelines established in the official ASAA Football Rankings Guidelines.
+- D. Ranking Committee members cannot be a coach or Athletic Director at a school with a Tier I Brian Fryer team. - E. The official ASAA Football Rankings Information Package will be posted on the ASAA website by June 15 each year.
+This will include ranking guidelines, timelines for score submissions, ranking postings, and the appeal process. - F. There will be two ranking periods.
+Based on the results submitted, each ranking committee member will determine a provincial top 10. - G. For each ranking period, the Chair shall review the ranking committee selections and award points to the teams according to their ranking (#1 10 points, #2 9 points, etc).
+The Chair shall then total the points into a single listing and rank the teams from highest to lowest according to their total points for that ranking period.

+- H. In the event of a tie, the Chairperson shall apply the following: - A. Outcomes of any games between the tied teams. - B. Outcome of any games against common ranked opponents. - C. Outcome of any games against common unranked opponents. - D. Previous ranking of both teams. - E. Chair's decision based on the information provided. - I. After the final rankings are completed, the ranking committee will create the ASAA provincial draw by seeding the top 8 teams.
+It is the job of the committee to produce the most competitive draw.
+The goal is to have a balanced draw that best reflects the entire season.
+The seedings will avoid opening round games matching up two teams from the same league or zone provided that the integrity of the draw is not compromised. - J. The final rankings and draw (including the seedings) shall be posted on the ASAA website.
+Individual ranking committee member selections are not provided. - K. Schools wishing to appeal the rankings will be able to in accordance with the timelines established in the official ASAA Football Rankings Information Package.
 Such an appeal must be accompanied by a \$50 payment.
 The ASAA Football Commissioner will consult with the rankings committee based on the information available, and, with the approval of the Executive Director, will render a decision to the school.
 If the appeal results in a change to the rankings and the subsequent inclusion of the appellant school, the \$50 will be refunded to that school.
 Appeals will not be considered unless the appellant has submitted a complete season record by the ranking submission deadline.